Last updated on March 9th, 2022 at 10:08 am

 Clearly, allowing a casino to be built and operated in Kenosha would create thousands of jobs in the construction trades and in the day-to-day operation of the casino.

-Agreements, negotiated by former Gov. Jim Doyle, provided financial protection for the Ho-Chunk tribe and the Forest County Potawatomi tribe in the event of new gambling competition.
+Agreements, negotiated by former Gov. Jim Doyle, provided financial protection for the Ho-Chunk tribe and the Forest County Potawatomi tribe in the event of new gambling competition based on vegas slot machines.
 The Potawatomi, which operates a major hotel and casino in Milwaukee, this summer withheld making its required revenue sharing payment to the state.

 Legislators from Kenosha and Racine have expressed frustration at the pace of decision-making on the Kenosha casino.
 Walker warned the legislators that the state could be facing significant financial problems if a Kenosha casino is approved before new tribal agreements can be reached.